xiaodizi/elasticsearch/CONTRIBUTING.md

 benefits of this kind of change are very small, and in our experience it is not worth investing the substantial effort needed to review them.
 This especially includes changes suggested by tools.

-We normally immediately reject PRs which target platforms or system configurations that are not in the [official support matrix](https://www.elastic.co/support/matrix).
-We choose to support particular platforms with care because we must work to ensure that every Elasticsearch release works completely on every platform, and we must spend time investigating test failures and performance regressions there too.
-We cannot determine whether PRs which target unsupported platforms or configurations meet our quality standards, nor can we guarantee that the change they introduce will continue to work in future releases.
-We do not want Elasticsearch to suddenly stop working on a particular platform after an upgrade.

 We sometimes reject contributions due to the low quality of the submission since low-quality submissions tend to take unreasonable effort to review